Packing Tips

 Check your passport

-Your passport must be valid for 6 months from your return date.
+Your passport must be valid for 6 months from your entry date.

 Book airline tickets